Let’s see if I’ve got this straight:

 All matter and all minds, every known thing and every mystery is IN God

-And miracles, should they be real, must occur within the net energy of the universe
+And miracles, should they be real, must occur within the

 Otherwise known as ‘God’